Opportunities and challenges in cell and gene therapy development

 This is where Avantor can help, since we supply cell-culture components, production chemicals and single-use technologies that aid in these processes.
 I think our knowledge — of cell culture, of technology development, sterile fluid transfer, fill and finish and excipients and the technology surrounding those — will be valuable and applicable to helping make these technologies available at scale.

-You can read the full interview here, where Dr. Brophy discusses other key issues facing cell and gene therapy development, including:
+Dr. Brophy discusses other key issues facing cell and gene therapy development, including:

 - What tools do companies need to solve standardization challenges?